 If your inner critic is always working to bring down the way you feel about yourself, your actions, and your mood, it can be hard to put on a positive face for others.

 After all, how can we be nice to someone else if we’re not even nice to ourselves?

 To become a nicer person, it’s important to find the things we like about ourselves.
-Then, reaffirm those things when we are feeling down.
+Then, reaffirm those traits when we are feeling down.

-The easier it is to accept ourselves for all of our flaws, the easier it will be to do the same for others and treat them with more kindness.
+The easier it is to accept our authentic self despite all of our flaws, the easier it will be to do the same for others and treat them with more kindness.